statisticalbiotechnology/dsbook/dsbook/supervised/classify.md

 - **Logistic Loss** is minimized to fit a classification model.
 - The model predicts class labels $y = \pm 1$, based on the sign of $f(\mathbf{x})$.
 - The classification accuracy is calculated by comparing the predicted labels with the actual labels.

-## Summary

-By extending the concepts of regression to classification, we can use similar techniques, such as minimizing a loss function, to build classification models.
-By using specific loss functions like **hinge loss** or **logistic loss**, we adapt regression methods to classify data.
-This approach demonstrates how foundational ideas from regression can be applied to a wide range of machine learning tasks.